cloudquery/cloudquery/website/pages/docs/glossary/what-is-asm.md

+---
+title: What is ASM?
+description: Learn about Attack Surface Management and how to build an open source ASM on top of your infrastructure data lake.
+---

 # What is ASM?

 As cyber threats continue to increase in complexity and frequency, it's more important than ever for businesses to adopt effective cybersecurity measures.
 One critical component of cybersecurity is Attack Surface Management (ASM).
 In this post we will talk shortly about what Attack Surface Management (ASM) is, and how to build an open source ASM on top of your infrastructure data lake.